mconlon17/simple-vivo-book/URIs-in-Updates.md

 blank | The data on the row will be added.
 A uri will be created by Simple VIVO using the `uriprefix`.
 The data on the row will be added to VIVO referring to the new uri. found uri | The data on the row will update the entity with the found uri.
 not found uri | The data on the row will be added.
-The uri you specified, that was not found in VIVO, will be used. invalid uri | IF the value in the uri is not a valid uri, Simple VIVO will stop with an error message.
+The uri you specified, that was not found in VIVO, will be used. invalid uri | If the value in the uri is not a valid uri, Simple VIVO will stop with an error message.
 In particular, the word "None" is not valid in the the uri column.

 ## Additional Notes